kakuffo/maven/README.md

-The phases involved in producing software are; managing the development configuration and dependency artifacts configuration installation, and management; the unit testing of software artifact; the compiling of the software artifact, the packaging of unit tested software artifacts, the packaging of software artifacts into software components, integration testing of the software package, integration of the software components, packaging of production-ready software into release candidates; acceptance test of the realise candidate software, package of the release software.
+The phases involved in producing software are; managing the development configuration and dependency artifacts configuration installation, and management; the unit testing of software artifact; the compiling of the software artifact, the packaging of unit tested software artifacts, the packaging of software unit artifacts into software components, integration testing of the software package, integration of the software components, packaging of production-ready software into release candidates; acceptance test of the realise candidate software, package of the release software.